konstantinklemmer/urbanscience/list.md

 ## Data Mining

-Data mining is the process of discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.[1]
+Data mining is the process of discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.
 Data mining is an interdisciplinary subfield of computer science and statistics with an overall goal to extract information (with intelligent methods) from a data set and transform the information into a comprehensible structure for further use ([KDD 2019](https://www.kdd.org/curriculum/index.html)).

 | Outlet Name | Outlet Type | Open Access | Tags |
 | ------------- |:-------------:| --:| -----:|